New podcast explores Alaskan mystery with Tucson twist

 “Pasley was a bad guy.
 I don’t take him at his word, but I don’t see what he got from this,” Walczak said.

-According to the transcript, Pasley told the three investigators from Arizona and Alaska that in the summer of 1972, he and another mob associate escorted Pegge Begich from the Tucson Airport to the Spanish Trail Motel and then to the Kon Tiki restaurant for a private meeting with Joe Bonnano.
+According to the transcript, Pasley told the three investigators from Arizona and Alaska that in the summer of 1972, he and another mob associate escorted Pegge Begich from the Tucson Airport to the Spanish Trail Motel and then to the Kon Tiki restaurant for a private meeting with Bonanno.

 Even as he tells it, Pasley doesn’t seem to believe the story himself.
 At various points in the transcript, he points out discrepancies and details he says don’t make sense.